sedelmeyer/predicting-crime/pages/about.md

 ## Data sources and limitations

-We choose to analyze only datasets publicly available from the institutional City of Boston website.
+We choose to analyze many of the datasets publicly available from [the institutional City of Boston website](https://data.boston.gov/).
 Although these span a wide variety of situations and variables, they cannot be fully exhaustive and a number of smaller factors are not captured by our models.
 Some of the main limitations are the following:

 ### Bias in crime reporting